lawnguyen/postgres-db-anonymizer/README.md

 # PostgreSQL Database Anonymizer

-Python utility to transform or mask sensitive customer information in a PostgreSQL database
+Python utility to transform or mask sensitive customer information in a PostgreSQL database for development or testing purposes

 ## Requirements